nathancarter/mocg/docs/pov-break-f-resources.md

 no team should present anyone else's work as their own, in keeping with the usual academic integrity standards.

+!!! tip
     I set aside a few class periods near the end of the semester for discussing these projects in class.
 I let the class choose what we should discuss during those periods, and usually they end up being workshops, in the sense that they are times when teams of two meet and work together in class, while I move among them and answer individual questions about difficulties with a specific detail of a scene, an object, an animation, etc.

 I also place the following restrictions on my students' work.